-Windows 8 and Windows 7, by default, syncs your system time with Internet servers, every week.
-We have already see how you can change the Internet Time Update interval to make Windows synchronize time more frequently.
+Windows 11 and Windows 10, by default, syncs your system time with Internet servers, every week.
+We have already seen how you can change the Internet Time Update interval to make Windows synchronize time more frequently.

-While most of these are near-accurate, if you want to check its accuracy, you can do so by comparing it with an atomic clock, which will give you perfect results.
+While most of these are near-accurate, if you want to check their accuracy, you can do so by comparing it with an atomic clock, which will give you perfect results.

 Time.is is a free online service that lets you compare your system time with an atomic clock, irrespective of your operating system or device.